cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-event-broker-cdc/README.md

 The Cinchy Event Broker/CDC (Change Data Capture) source allows you to capture data changes on your table and use these events in your data syncs.

+### Use Case

-**Example Use Case:** To mitigate the labour and time costs of hosting information in a silo, as well as remove the costly integration tax plaguing your IT teams, you want to connect your legacy systems into Cinchy to take advantage of the platform's sync capabilities.
+To mitigate the labour and time costs of hosting information in a silo, as well as remove the costly integration tax plaguing your IT teams, you want to connect your legacy systems into Cinchy to take advantage of the platform's sync capabilities.
 To do so, you want to set up a real-time sync between a Cinchy Table and Salesforce that updates Salesforce any time data is added, updated, or deleted on the Cinchy side.
 As long as you enable change notifications on your Cinchy table, you can do so by setting up a data sync and listener config with your source as the Cinchy Event Broker/CDC.

 {% hint style="success" %}
 The Cinchy Event Broker/CDC supports both batch syncs and real-time syncs (most common).